No Request Left Behind: Tackling Heterogeneity in Long-Context LLM Inference with Medha: Related Work

 \section{Related Work}

 \myparagraph{LLMs for long context} Recent research has focused on effectively training and serving long-context LLM models.
 Some propose new attention parallelism techniques as more efficient solutions to enable long context~\cite{2021sequence, liu2023ring,brandon2023striped}.
-We discuss and compare them in detail in \Cref{sec:background,sec:eval}.
-A similar idea to SPP without adaptive chunking, called token-parallelism, was used in TeraPipe~\cite{terapipe} to parallelize the different micro-batches of a mini-batch along the token dimension in order to reduce pipeline bubbles and improve throughput during training. \sysname{} creates small mixed-batches of chunked prefill and decodes and then parallelize these mixed batches to maintain latency targets during inference.
+We discuss and compare them in detail in \Cref{sec:background-condensed,sec:eval}.
+A similar idea to SPP, called token-parallelism, was used in TeraPipe~\cite{terapipe} to parallelize the different micro-batches of a mini-batch along the token dimension in order to reduce pipeline bubbles and improve throughput during training.
+Recently, Mooncake \cite{mooncake} --Kimi.ai's proprietary serving system, a work parallel to ours, concurrently proposed use of this technique to reduce TTFT latency during inference.
+Note that, while Mooncake explores use of chunked prefills to accelerate long prefill computation, it does not address convoy effect.
+To the best of our knowledge, \sysname is the first system to leverage chunked prefills for preemptive scheduling to tackle heterogeneity in long context serving.

-\myparagraph{Approximate alternatives} State Space Models (SSMs)~\cite{gu2021efficiently, gu2023mamba} offer alternative attention-based architectures to reduce computational complexity.
-Other techniques like locality-sensitive hashing (LHS)~\cite{2020reformer}, compressive attention~\cite{2024leave}, and prompt/KV cache compression~\cite{2023longllmlingua, heavyhitters,2024infinigen} reduce computation and memory footprint.
-While these methods trade accuracy for efficiency, we focus on transformer models that \emph{preserve} accuracy by retaining the full context. \sysname{} can also be combined with approximate techniques.

 \myparagraph{Request scheduling} Efficient request scheduling has been extensively studied~\cite{fu2024efficient,sheng2023fairness,sun2024llumnix,qiu2024muserve,liu2024andes,aiops2024qiu,wu2023fast}, but existing approaches have notable limitations when addressing long-context requests.
 For example, SRTF scheduling~\cite{fu2024efficient,aiops2024qiu} reduces median latency but leads to starvation of long requests due to lack of preemption.
 LoongServe\cite{2024loongserve} supports space sharing among concurrent long requests but lacks preemption and time-sharing, resulting in significant HOL delays, especially under FCFS scheduling.
 Fairness-focused schedulers like \cite{sheng2023fairness} emphasize equitable resource distribution among clients but fail to address strict latency SLOs.
 In contrast, \sysname{} introduces a slack-based fine time sharing scheduling policy with prefill-prefill batching, enabling efficient mixing of long and short requests to meet latency SLOs.